cs544-wisc/f23/p8/README.md

 contains names, IDs, boundaries, and more for every county in the United States.

-If we hadn't provided you the name of the table, you could have found it yourself as follows:
+If we hadn't provided you with the name of the table, you could have found it yourself as follows:

 1. go to the GCP Marketplace by finding it in the menu or directly going to https://console.cloud.google.com/marketplace